 You must be the owner of any files that you move from your Google@SEAS My Drive to a shared drive.
 Once the files are moved, ownership is transferred to the shared drive.

-To move Google Drive files you don't own to a shared drive, consider one of the following options:
+If you need to move files you don't own to a shared drive, consider one of these options:

-- Ask the owner of the file to transfer ownership to you.
+- Ask the owner to transfer ownership of the file to you.

-- Add the owner to the membership of the shared drive, then ask the owner to move the file (please explain that ownership will be transfered).
+- Add the owner as a member so they can move the file themselves (please explain that ownership will be transferred).

 - Create a copy of the file that has been shared with you and move that to the shared drive (this will result in duplicate files that will no longer remain in sync).